compdemocracy/polis/docs/docker-machine.md

 Then:
 1. Create a remote docker machine
    1. For AWS, this would look like `docker-machine create --driver amazonec2 --amazonec2-open-port 5000 --amazonec2-region us-east-2 remote-polis`
    1. This creates a machine called `remote-polis`.
 1. Connect your shell to the docker machine: `eval "$(docker-machine env remote-polis)"`
-1. Build and launch the polis server on the remote docker machine: `cd polisServer; docker-compose up`.
+1. Build and launch the polis server on the remote docker machine: `cd polisServer; docker compose up`.
 (Note: the build took ~10 minutes on a default aws machine.)

 You should see something like this